natefaubion/matches.js/README.md

   // Empty object
   '{}': function () { ... },

-  // Check that an object has only two keys, and pass to the function '{x, y}': function (x, y) { ... },
+  // Check that an object has only two keys 'x' and 'y', and pass to the function '{x, y}': function (x, y) { ... },

   // Check that an object has a key that contains an array